 The answer is simple: without consciously allowing yourself to be vulnerable, you will forever live in a state of emptiness.
-Without allowing yourself to be sensitive again, your life will be nothing but a vacuous, grey, numbed existence.
+Without allowing yourself to be sensitive again, your life will be nothing but a vacuous, grey, emotionally numb existence.

 Exploring the ways in which you’ve unknowingly suppressed your sensitivity is the first vital step in reclaiming your personal power as an empathic being.
 This empath training article will open a few doorways for you to explore.
 Below I’ve provided some common ways in which people suppress/block out their empathic sensitivity, but this list isn’t exhaustive.

 I also encourage you to introspect in a journal.
 Ask yourself, “What ways am I hiding/avoiding/suppressing my sensitivity and why?”
+Learn more about how to journal here.
 You may like to start by writing down each heading below to categorize your thoughts like I have: